ZheqingZhu/mdjopigo/README.md

   ECOG = c("ECGO0_1", "ECGO2_3")
 )
 ```
-## 2. Structural Calibration (Optional)
+## 2. Structural Calibration (Optional but Recommended for Mediators)
-If your clinical variables are interdependent (e.g., Age influences ECOG score), provide a single joint proportion to guide the MaxEnt solver:
+If your clinical variables are causally interdependent (e.g., Age influences ECOG performance status), provide a known joint proportion (structural prior) to guide the Maximum Entropy solver and correct coefficient drift:
 ```R
 my_constraints <- list(
   list(given = "age_ge65", target = "ECGO2_3", prob = 0.37)
 )
 ```
-## 3. Run the Pipeline
+## 3. Execute the Pipeline
-Execute the script to perform:
+Run the script to automatically perform:

-Phase 1: MaxEnt estimation of the joint distribution matrix.
+Phase 1: Maximum Entropy estimation of the joint distribution matrix.

-Phase 2: SA optimization to generate the final multidimensional IPD table.
+Phase 2: Simulated Annealing optimization to generate the final multidimensional IPD (MD_JoPiGo_Final_IPD.csv).

-📈 Evaluation & Visualization
-The output includes a high-fidelity "Digital Twin" cohort.
-You can validate the results using the integrated Nature-style RMST (Restricted Mean Survival Time) visualization module, which displays:

-Shaded RMST areas for visual comparison.

-Automated Hazard Ratio (HR) calculation via Cox Proportional Hazards.

-Publication-ready aesthetics with Nature Publishing Group (NPG) color palettes.

 📖 Citation
 If you find this tool useful in your research, please cite our methodology: